-• We may also request additional samples if the previous sample you submitted was found to be unsuitable/insufficient for analysis on receipt at the laboratory.
-When required, we will notify HMMH co-ordinators.

-• You should schedule your sample collection for this programme, ideally on Monday, Tuesday or Wednesday so that they arrive at Cefas Tuesday to Friday.
+- We may also request additional samples if the previous sample you submitted was found to be unsuitable/insufficient for analysis on receipt at the laboratory.
+When required, we will notify HMMH co-ordinators and update the SMC sampling plan. - You should schedule your sample collection for this programme, ideally on Monday, Tuesday or Wednesday so that they arrive at Cefas Tuesday to Friday.
 Flexibility for collection and reception throughout the week is in place, so if you are unable to comply with the above specifications, please contact the laboratory to discuss your requirements (see contact information in section 11 of this protocol).